 Run an online store.
 Free from any constraints and, best of all, no platform fees.

 Adobe Stock.
 Its various features and active community make this site a valuable market to sell stock photos.

 Alamy.
 Offering a competitive pay rate, Alamy is an excellent option for students and photographers looking to earn money by selling stock images.

 How Much Money Can You Make Selling Photos Online?

-On average, you’ll earn $0.30 per sale when selling on stock photography sites.
-However, the exact number depends on your royalty rate and the site’s pricing method.
-The latter is crucial since some sites like Shutterstock decide the price for you.
+On average, you can earn around $0.25-$0.45/sale when selling on stock photo websites.
+However, the exact amount will depend on royalty rates and the site’s pricing method.
+Some websites, like Shutterstock, decide the price for you.

-Other factors that affect your earnings are image quality, photo subject, and how many sites you upload to.
+Other factors that affect your earnings are image quality, photo subject, and how many sites you use to sell photographs online.

-Some photographers have even reported generating $500 a month from selling photos online.
-A tip here is to be persistent with your work and keep progressing.
+Some hobby photographers have even reported generating $500/month from selling photos online.
+The trick is to be persistent, promote your work and choose the best platforms.